LashaJini/vim-and-other-pokemons/README.md

 **Why?**

-- because autocomplete is amazing
+- Because autocomplete is amazing
-- let's you use vi keybindings
+- Let's you use vi keybindings

 **cons:**